 In 2013, we launched a new venture, Light City LLC, implemented a multi-year campaign to build grassroots support, raised money, and hired the world-renowned Vivid light festival director, Ignatius Jones.
-In late 2014, we partnered with Baltimore City.
-After the successful production of Year 1 in 2016, we sold the Light City intellectual property to the city and exited the venture.
-Baltimore City’s event agency saw their revenue increase by 51% as a result of partnering with us on Light City.
+In December 2014, we officially partnered with Baltimore City’s events office and we continued to raise money, act as spokespeople, manage marketing activities, build the website and mobile app, and lead the production of the innovation conferences.
+After the successful production of Year 1 in 2016, we sold the rights to Light City to Baltimore’s event agency, who saw their revenue increase by 51% as a result of the festival.
 According to the Baltimore Business Journal’s Book of Lists, their budget grew from $7.2 Million in 2014 to $10.9 Million in 2017.
 Because of Light City, Baltimore City’s event agency received the single largest financial contribution in its history.
 A top official at the agency noted that “Our reach now, especially with Light City, is becoming more national.
 We’re getting even more international artists and I hear that in the international light artist world, people are talking about Baltimore.”

 The challenge we wanted to tackle.